Please click on the link to download the 2017-2020 ITS Strategic Plan.

 This customer service award is an immediate recognition given to ITS employees who go "that extra mile" for a customer.

-Selection process: Nominations will be reviewed by ITS HR for completeness.
+Nominations will be reviewed by ITS Communications & Marketing.

 The Employee of the Month Program was established to provide recognition to ITS employees for their outstanding contributions to ITS.
 The ITS Employee of the Month Award seeks to recognize ITS staff members who demonstrate a positive and energetic attitude about their work for ITS, a willingness to share knowledge and experience with others in the organization, a commitment to the mission of ITS, and a positive image of ITS within the university community.

-Winnings: Brass plate displayed on plaque in CIO’s office; two certificates; monetary award of $400; and an ITS blanket.
+Brass plate displayed on plaque outside of CIO's office; two certificates; monetary award of $400; and an ITS blanket.

 Dimensions of Teamwork

-Nomination accepted from: Especially ITS managers in support of the recognition of work of their teams, but any member of ITS may nominate a team, or Mason employee outside of ITS if who was working with an ITS team.
+Especially ITS managers in support of the recognition of work of their teams, but any member of ITS or Mason may nominate a team.

-Selection process: The nomination submission process will be coordinated by Communications and Client Relations (CCR).
-Once the submissions are collected and packaged, CCR will submit the nomination packages to the ITS Senior Leadership Team who will review the nominations
+The selection process will be coordinated by ITS Communications and Marketing.
+Once the submissions are collected and packaged, CM will submit the nominations to the ITS Senior Leadership Team who review the nominations and recommend a winner.

 ITS Leadership is the ability to make things happen by encouraging and channeling the contributions of others; developing viable partnerships and networks of people, acting as a catalyst for change and continuous improvement while operating in the spirit of the Mission, Vision, Values, and Principles (MVVP) of ITS.
 The ITS Leadership Impact award is presented twice each year as a reminder that leadership can be demonstrated anytime, anywhere, by anyone.
 This award is a recognition for those excellent leaders, at all levels, within ITS.